eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 ```

 Let’s break it down line by line.
 We started from defining new properties of type `Endomorphism` of type `Int`.
 I hope that each of the structs are pretty self-explanatory.
 Basically we wrapped logic into functions that are composable and can be handled separately.
 We then created an array of operations, called the `concat` function (which was defined as an extension for `Array` type) and called `handle` closure with the initial parameter.

-Practical example explained how the `diamond` operator works: sometimes it’s better to understand how the system works from the outside, instead of trying to decompose every element and try to understand from the bottom up.
+Practical example demonstrated how the `diamond` operator works: sometimes it’s better to understand how the system works from the outside, instead of trying to decompose every element and try to understand from the bottom up.
 By changing the order and type of the chained functions we can understand the concept behind the operator for `Endomorphism` - it simply takes the argument from `handle` function and passes it to the first endomorphic function and so on for each of the functions, until there is no function to execute.

 Let’s take a look at the last example, where we use `String` type to create composable, endomorphic transformations: